jorgeemejia/face-recs/README.md

 ### How to use face-recs

+#### 1) Register

-#### 1) In order to use face-recs you first must register an account.
-All face-recs requires is your name, email, and password. face-recs does not require email verification and your email will not be distributed to third parties. face-recs will also never subscribe users to our email list (because we don't have one xD).
+In order to use face-recs you first must register an account.
+Click on the 'Register' tab and enter your name, email and password. face-recs does not require email verification and your email will not be distributed to third parties. face-recs will also never subscribe users to our email list (because we don't have one xD).

+#### 2) Start using face-recs!

-#### 2) Upon registering you will be welcomed to the home page where you will have access to face-recs' facial recognition tool.
-Here you can simply post links in
+Upon registering you will be welcomed to the home page where you will have access to face-recs' facial recognition tool.
+Here you can simply post links in form below and click the 'Detect' button to detect facial patterns within the image.

 ### Project Stack